Here at GBPL we have the Open Book club. We always enjoy seeing new faces and everyone is welcome!

 Open Book Club meets on the third Tuesday of the month in the magazine area at 7pm.
 Join the Facebook Event!

-Copies of the book are usually available at the Welcome Desk or digitally through Libby, cloudLibrary, hoopla or RB digital.
+Copies of the book are usually available at the Welcome Desk or digitally through Libby, cloudLibrary, or hoopla

 Join us on Goodreads!
 If you cant make it in person, discuss it online!

 The Secret, Book & Scone Society by Ellery Adams |

 Miracle Springs, North Carolina, is a place of healing.
 Strangers flock here hoping the natural hot springs, five-star cuisine, and renowned spa can cure their ills.
 If none of that works, they often find their way to Miracle Books, where, over a fresh-baked “comfort” scone from the Gingerbread House bakery, they exchange their stories with owner Nora Pennington in return for a carefully chosen book.